Windy City (nickname): Politics

-Nineteenth-century journalists frequently referred to Chicago as the windy city because they allegedly believed Chicagoan politicians were nothing but profit-centric.
-However, it's worth noting that the rivalry was between Chicago, a growing metropolis in the nineteenth century, and other cities such as New York City, from where most of these journalists came.
-In other words, the Windy City is not a nickname Chicago gave itself, but rather something that the city has embraced over time.
+Nineteenth-century journalists frequently referred to Chicago as the Windy City because they allegedly believed Chicagoan politicians were nothing but profit-centric (i.e. "full of wind", or "full of hot air" in modern language).
+Notably, many of these journalists were based in New York City, which at the time had a rivalry with the growing metropolis of Chicago.
+Therefore, following this etymology, the epithet of the "Windy City" was meant to be derogatory, but was reclaimed by Chicagoans over time to the point where it has lost any sort of negative connotation and is a point of pride for many.

 "The Hawk" wind or Hawkins

 Chicago's wind is often called "The Hawk".
 This term has long been popular in African American Vernacular English.
-The Baltimore Sun's series of columns in 1934 attempted to examine the origin of the phrase, "Hawkins is coming", for a cold, winter wind.
+The Baltimore Sun's series of columns in 1934 attempted to examine the origin of the phrase "Hawkins is coming" for a cold, winter wind.
 The first recorded Chicago citation is in the Chicago Defender, October 20, 1936: "And these cold mornings are on us – in other words 'Hawkins' has got us."

 In the 1967 song, "Dead End Street", Chicago native Lou Rawls speaks the following intro:

 It is also referenced in the first line of Steve Goodman's song, "A Dying Cub Fan's Last Request", is "By the shores of old Lake Michigan / Where the Hawk Wind blows so cold..."

+The Albert Collins song "The Hawk" from his 1991 album Iceman is also about the Chicago wind, with a reference to a blizzard in the winter of '78 that shut down the city (likely the 1979 Chicago Blizzard).
+The chorus repeats a variation of, "Now when you hear the people talk about their bird called the hawk / Now I'm gonna tell ya somethin' that'll make you let out a squawk."